wagnerjfr/mysql-innodb-cluster/README.md

       -e MYSQL_ROOT_PASSWORD=root mysql/mysql-server:8.0
 done
 ```
-Wait for them to be with `healthy` status
+Wait for them to be with `healthy` status.

-It's possible to be checked running `docker ps -a`
+It's possible to be checked running `docker ps -a`:
 ```console
 CONTAINER ID        IMAGE                    COMMAND                  CREATED              STATUS                        PORTS                 NAMES c5629922be3b        mysql/mysql-server:8.0   "/entrypoint.sh mysq…"   About a minute ago   Up About a minute (healthy)   3306/tcp, 33060/tcp   mysql4